-Besk took nearly two years to design and build.
-But the delays were worth it.
-It opened in August this year and lived up to its simple manifesto of local pub, community hub, liquor store, bar and casual restaurant.
+Besk took nearly two years to design and build, but the delays were worth it.
+Opening in August 2019, it immediately lived up to its not-so-simple manifesto of local pub, community hub, liquor store, bar and casual restaurant.

-Besk joins Perth’s rapidly expanding modern neighbourhood pub sector along with recent arrivals Quarter Acre in Applecross and Henry Summer in Northbridge.
-Beers are the thing, with 20-plus taps showcasing a roster of craft specialities and more conventional tap beers, along with scores of bottle beers.
-Besk has a bottle shop to the side which champions new, low intervention and small producer wines without ignoring the big name top sellers.
+Beers are the place to start, with 20-plus taps showcasing a roster of craft specialities and more conventional tap brews, along with scores of bottles.
+But Besk also has an on-site bottleshop championing new, low-intervention and small-producer wines without ignoring the big-name top sellers.

 Chef Gerrad Mitchell is pumping out cut-above pub classics with his own twist.
 We recommend his hand-chopped tartare with dripping toast as readily as we do his crisp-fried school prawns with fermented chilli for snacks with a drink.
 For main courses, anything off the kitchen’s fire-pit is superb, but don’t skip the miso-glazed cauliflower with pine-nut butter or the charred zucchini with feat and pistachio.

 A bright atmosphere, aided by good design and generous opening hours add even further appeal to what’s fast become a neighbourhood favourite.